uikit/uikit-site/docs/pages/width.md

 ## Auto & expand

-The width component provides additional modifiers to give you more flexibility in the distribution of items.
+The Width component provides additional modifiers to give you more flexibility in the distribution of items.

 | Class              | Description                                                            |
 |:-------------------|:-----------------------------------------------------------------------|